Madonna and sexuality: Entertainment industry

-Some industry fellows blamed Madonna for the path she catalysed, and others like Tove Lo (pictured) praised her for paving the way.

-In 2009, historian Lilly J. Goren commented that Madonna perpetuated the public perception of women performers as feminine and sexual objects, which has an effect for women musicians who wanted to be taken seriously by the public, due to the "damaging" Madonna's usage of her sexuality.
-In 2004, Shmuley Boteach criticized her by saying that for more than two decades, she has been allowed to "destroy" the female recording industry by erasing the line that separates music from pornography.
+Historian Lilly J. Goren was inclined to conclude that Madonna perpetuated the public perception of women performers as feminine and sexual objects, and it has an effect for women musicians who wanted to be taken seriously by the public, due to the "damaging" Madonna's usage of her sexuality.
+In 2004, Shmuley Boteach widely criticized her by saying that she was allowed to "destroy" the female recording industry by erasing the line that separates music from pornography.
 As before Madonna, it was possible for women more famous for their voices than their cleavage.
 Boteach further adds, that in the post-Madonna universe, artists feel the pressure to expose their bodies in order to sell albums.
 Feminist scholars Cheris Kramarae and Dale Spender explained "Madonna may have preached control, but she created an illusion of sexual availability that many female pop artists felt compelled to emulate".

-Conversely, Goren also explored how others taken benefit of Madonna's sexuality.
-She found that the music industry exploited Madonna's tactics "in order to increase sales".
-She further explains, the singer "challenged how sexuality and sex should be portrayed on MTV", later arguing: "With the popularity of Madonna and through the medium of MTV, the music industry worked to produce solo acts such as Debbie Gibson, Pebbles, and Tiffany.
+However, Goren also explored how others took benefit of Madonna's sexuality, finding that she "challenged how sexuality and sex should be portrayed on MTV", later arguing: "With the popularity of Madonna and through the medium of MTV, the music industry worked to produce solo acts such as Debbie Gibson, Pebbles, and Tiffany.
 The use of the media to market sexuality and thereby sell records has only increased in recent decades".
-About the whole entertainment industry, editors of The Twentieth Century in 100 Moments (2016), considering many examples and how today celebrities are open in ways "unimaginable a hundred years ago" to latter attribute her a notable role, saying "perhaps more than anyone else, Madonna swayed American culture in that direction at the tail end of the twentieth century".
+On the other hand, others like the author of Someone like-- Adele (2012) whom describes the "trail blazed by Madonna", explained that some artists did not followed it and proposes a "turning point" in consumer music culture contextualizing the case of Adele.
+By this time, authors of Future Texts (2012), also explained that some millennial pop divas such as Britney Spears or Lady Gaga, used sexuality but without "any of the subversive elements that made Madonna's work the subject of feminist inquiry".